✦ Blog·7 min read

 Old format New 2026 format

-Single open-ended text box Four structured questions
+Single open-ended text box Three structured questions

 Applicant chooses structure UCAS provides the structure